Filing Taxes: Addressing Incorrect or Missing Documents

 Understand the Importance of Accurate Documents

 Accurate documentation is crucial when filing taxes.
-Incorrect or missing documents can lead to delays, audits, or even penalties.
-According to the IRS, nearly 1 in 5 taxpayers find discrepancies in their tax documents each year, highlighting the need for thorough checks.
+Incorrect or missing documents can delay your filing and may lead to audits or penalties.
+According to the IRS, nearly 1 in 5 taxpayers find discrepancies in their tax documents each year.
+This statistic highlights the need for thorough checks.

 Proper documentation also helps you take advantage of all eligible deductions and credits.
-For instance, self-employed individuals can deduct up to 20% of their qualified business income, but only if they have the right documentation to support these claims.
+For instance, self-employed individuals can deduct up to 20% of their qualified business income.
+However, this is only possible with the right documentation to support these claims.
 The more organized you are, the smoother your filing process will be.
 File with TurboTax!
 Every deduction found.
 Every dollar you deserve.
 Start today.

 Identify the Incorrect or Missing Documents

 The first step in resolving document issues is to pinpoint what is wrong.
-Follow these actions:
+Here are some actions to follow:

 Review Tax Documents: Check all received documentation, such as W-2s, 1099s, receipts, and bank statements.
 Create a checklist to confirm you have everything needed.